alimkarimi/research_code/README.md

-# research_code
+# Overview:
-Hyperspectral and LiDAR data processing.
-ML and deep learning models to do time series predictions.
+This repository contains all the code used to do prediction of LAI using UAV based hyperspectral and LiDAR observations.
+Furthermore, weather features like precipitaion and growing degree days are also incorporated into the model.

+There is a significant amount of pre-processing, which is found in the dataloading and processing folders.

+The acutal modeling code (for statistical and deep learning models) are found in the models folder.

+The goal for the LSTM and Transformer models is to predict LAI at each time point.

 Models:
 Support Vector Regression to predict LAI based on extracted hyperspectral and LiDAR features.